dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 }
 ```

-Then follow the same steps in [How to enable custom HTML tag rules](#how-to-enable-custom-html-tag-rules), run `docfx` you'll see your rule executed.
+Follow the steps in [How to enable custom HTML tag rules](#how-to-enable-custom-html-tag-rules) to configure the plugin and run `docfx` in the project folder.
+You'll see your rule picked up by the build.

 ### Logging in your rules

-As you can see in the above example, you can throw @Microsoft.DocAsCode.Plugins.DocumentException to raise an error, this will stop the build immediately.
+You can throw `@Microsoft.DocAsCode.Plugins.DocumentException` to raise an error with the rules.
+This will stop the build immediately.

-You can also use @Microsoft.DocAsCode.Common.Logger.LogWarning(System.String,System.String,System.String,System.String) and @Microsoft.DocAsCode.Common.Logger.LogError(System.String,System.String,System.String,System.String) to report a warning and an error respectively.
+You can also use `@Microsoft.DocAsCode.Common.Logger.LogWarning` and `@Microsoft.DocAsCode.Common.Logger.LogError` to report a warning or an error, respectively.

-> [!Note]
+>[!NOTE]
-> To use these methods, you need to install nuget package `Microsoft.DocAsCode.Common` first.
+>To use these methods, you need to install nuget package `Microsoft.DocAsCode.Common` first.

 The different between `ReportError` and throw `DocumentException` is throwing exception will stop the build immediately but `ReportError` won't stop build but will eventually fail the build after rules are run.